top of page

 We treat our animals more humanely than our humans.

 When our animals are suffering, we are comforted in knowing that we can end that for them, that our last and best gift to them is honoring their life by allowing them a compassionate, peaceful, and gentle death.
-I feel very strongly, that the people we love deserve this too.
+I feel very strongly that the people we love deserve this too.

 When someone is dying, we are made very aware of the fragility of time.
-We realize perhaps that we wasted the time we had together, we cannot except that our time is being cut short, and we want more time with them.
+We realize perhaps that we wasted the time we had together, we can’t except that our time is being cut short, and we want more time with them.
 And when someone else is dying, we tend to see only our reaction to their dying, our loss, and how we might feel about their death, and their dying.
 That is what usually motivates our behavior, so our response to doctors and nurses will always be, “what else can you do?”

 I know this firsthand, I wanted more time, I wished there was more they could do.